Are UPC-A and EAN-13 the same?

 UPC = (0)012345678905 or 012345678905

 If you look at the graphics above, you will see they are exactly the same.
 The width of the bars and the width of the spaces between the bars are exactly the same.
-The only major difference is the placement of the numbers below (human readable numbers) which are there only as a back-up in case the barcode doesn’t scan properly and the information has to be manually entered into the point of sale system.
+The only major difference is the placement of the numbers below (human-readable numbers), which are there only as a back-up in case the barcode doesn’t scan properly and the information has to be manually entered into the point of sale system.

 UPC-A and EAN-13 graphic overlay

-This following information is used with permission from George Laurer– http://www.laurerupc.com .
+The following information is used with permission from George Laurer– http://www.laurerupc.com .
 Mr. Laurer is the inventor of the UPC barcode.

 There seems to be considerable confusion concerning the difference and use of the U.P.C. code and EAN codes

 “U.P.C.
-Version A” and “EAN-13” are and always have been 13 character symbols and the numbers themselves have always been 13 characters long.
+Version A” and “EAN-13” are and always have been 13-character symbols, and the numbers themselves have always been 13 characters long.
 The U.P.C.
 (Version A) symbol and the EAN13 symbol are essentially one and the same.
 They both have the same number of bars and spaces.

-* I have used the name UCC throughout to avoid confusion although it evolved to this name over many years.
+* I have used the name UCC throughout to avoid confusion, although it evolved to this name over many years.
 In 1975 it was called UPCC (Uniform Product Code Council).

 The origin of EAN vs. U.P.C. confusion.